Label-Efficient Deep Learning in Medical Image Analysis: Challenges and Future Directions: No Label

-Other efforts have been made to explore the spatial context structure of input data, such as the order of different patches constituting an image, or the relative position of several patches in the same image, which can provide useful semantic features for the network. \citet{chen2019self} focus on the proxy task, dubbed context restoration, of randomly switching the position of two patches in a given image iteratively and restoring the original image.
-During this process, semantic features can be learned in a straightforward way.
-Instead of concentrating on the inherent intensity distribution of an image, \citet{li2021rotation} aims to improve the performance of a network with rotation angle prediction as the proxy task.
-The input retinal images are first augmented, generating several views, then randomly rotated.
-The model is encouraged to predict the rotation angle and cluster the representations with similar features.
-More advanced proxy tasks such as Jigsaw Puzzles \citep{freeman1964apictorial} and Rubik's Cube \citep{korf1985macro} are also attracting an increasing number of researchers. \citet{taleb2021multimodal} improve the Jigsaw Puzzle task with multi-modal data.
-Concretely, an input image is constituted of out-of-order patches of different modalities and the model is expected to restore the original image.
-Rubik's Cube is a task set for 3-dimensional data. \citet{zhuang2019selfsupervised} and \citet{tao2020revisiting} introduce Rubik's Cube into the MIA area, and significantly boost the performance of a deep learning model on 3D data.
-In this method, the 3D volume will first be cut into a grid of cubes and a random rotation operation will be conducted on these cubes.
-The aim of this proxy task is to recover the original volume.
+Other efforts have been made to explore the spatial context structure of input data, such as the order of different patches constituting an image, or the relative position of several patches in the same image, which can provide useful semantic features for the network.
+Chen \textit{et al.} \cite{chen2019self} introduce context restoration, where patch positions are randomly switched and then restored, enabling straightforward semantic feature learning.
+Li \textit{et al.} \cite{li2021rotation} employ rotation angle prediction with augmented retinal images, encouraging the model to predict rotation angles while clustering similar features.
+Advanced spatial reasoning tasks such as jigsaw puzzles and Rubik's Cube have gained traction in medical imaging.
+Taleb \textit{et al.} \cite{taleb2021multimodal} enhance Jigsaw Puzzles with multi-modal data, requiring models to restore original images from out-of-order patches of different modalities.
+For 3D medical data, Zhuang \textit{et al.} \cite{zhuang2019selfsupervised} and Tao \textit{et al.} \cite{tao2020revisiting} adapt Rubik's Cube by dividing volumes into cube grids, applying random rotations, and training networks to recover the volume.

-However, for histopathology images, common proxy tasks such as prediction of the rotation or relative position of objects may only provide minor improvements to the model in histopathology due to the lack of a sense of global orientation in WSIs \citep{graham2020dense,koohbanani2021self}.
-Therefore, \citet{koohbanani2021self} propose proxy tasks targeted at histopathology, namely, magnification prediction, solving magnification puzzle, and hematoxylin channel prediction.
+However, for WSI images, common proxy tasks such as prediction of the rotation or relative position of objects may only provide minor improvements to the model in histopathology due to the lack of a sense of global orientation in WSIs \cite{graham2020dense,koohbanani2021self}.
+To address these limitations, Koohbanani \textit{et al.} \cite{koohbanani2021self} proposes proxy tasks targeted at histopathology, namely, magnification prediction, solving the magnification puzzle, and hematoxylin channel prediction.
 In this way, their model can significantly integrate and learn the contextual, multi-resolution, and semantic features inside the WSIs.